decidables/decidables/README.md

 #### Version

+- `yarn changed`
+  - Lists which libraries and sites will receive version bumps when `yarn version` is run
 - `yarn version`
   - Bumps version numbers of all libraries and sites as needed based on conventional commits
   - Transitive dependencies updated in each `package.json`